Yexiaohao2022/DataEX_Sc-User-Guide/README.md

 - **Batch delete scatter points**: When using shortcut S, you can continuously click multiple data points to batch delete scatter points
 - **Batch add scatter points**: First select the target series in the Data series panel, then continuously click multiple data points on the original image to batch add scatter points
+- **Adjust the Data Visualization interface**: move the view with the left mouse button and zoom with the scroll wheel.

 ## Functional Panels